cozy/cozy-docs/src/documents/hack/index.html.md

 writing a classical web app**.
 Because Cozy is a Platform As A Service, namely an execution environment for applications, it allows you to deploy any kind of web app.
 The main constraint is to write it with NodeJS until we support other development environment such as Ruby and Python.
+You will be able to use your webapp outside of Cozy if you want.
+By the way, Cozy is a great platform for prototyping quickly.

 ### Painless web development